rancher/elemental/docs/upgrade.md

 ```

 Note: be sure to have `osImage` empty when refering to a `ManagedOSVersion` as it takes precedence over `ManagedOSVersion`s.

-## system-agent

-Rancher system agent itself doesn't need to be upgraded.
-It is only ran once per node
-to bootstrap the system and then after that provides no value.
-Rancher
-system agent is
-packaged in the OS image so newer versions of Rancher system agent will come with newer
-versions of Elemental.

 ## Rancher
 Rancher is installed as a helm chart following the standard procedure.
 You can upgrade